ZavierHenry/SRTV/README.md

 This bot is intentionally designed so that you cannot render a tweet sent from a private account, even if the bot has access to the tweet.
 However, a private account may still want SRTV to render one of their own tweets.
 SRTV allows this, but the process is a bit different:

+1. Be a private account.
+This feature will not work if the account is not private.
+2. Follow @srtvtweeter.
+The bot won't be able to see the tweet to render otherwise.
+3. Send a Direct Message to @srtvtweeter with the following:
+	- A link to the tweet (be sure the link is of one of your tweets, the bot won't render otherwise)
+    - the word render
+    - the render option

+The bot should then respond with your rendered tweet

 ## Screen Reader Output Caveat